Jordan-Madden/ECSE3038_Lab5/README.md

 # ECSE3038 Lab 5

-This lab is meant to acclimate students to the tcehnlogies used in designing a  HTML frontend for a RESTful API Server.
+This lab is meant to acclimate students to the technlogies used in designing a  HTML frontend for a RESTful API Server.

 ## Requirements
 The previous 2 labs allowed the student to design a functional RESTful API server, so the tasks left are to design a use friendly GUI